BlakeXYZ/dreams-of-code-vps-guide-02/docs/vps-setup.md

 docker stack rm <docker-stack-name>
 docker system prune -a --volumes #-- removes any leftover resources

+# If you want to remove every volume (including those in use), run:
+docker volume rm $(docker volume ls -q)

 # see docker service logs (for debugging if site is broken)
 docker service logs <service name>
 eg: docker service logs ham-test-gitactions-test_web